vijay0221/ReactQuizApp/README.md

 ### `npm run server`
-Runs the server in development mode. it is useful in loading the questions from my own json file (fake API in loading questions)
+Runs the server in development mode. it is useful in loading the questions from my own json file (fake API in loading questions) Incase not used this cmd questions will not be loaded

 ### `npm test`